StanfordMIMI/LieRE/README.md

 }
 ```

-# Other
+## ⚖️ License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgments

-Much of the code was branched from [vision-transformers-cifar10](https://github.com/kentaroy47/vision-transformers-cifar10).
+- Much of the code was branched from [vision-transformers-cifar10](https://github.com/kentaroy47/vision-transformers-cifar10)
+- Thanks to all contributors and supporters of this research